 So technically, a wild animal can be transported in the back of your car in

 Drivers who are over the age of 18 can use cell phones only in hand-free mode.
 Voice-to text communication is allowed only when the phone is properly mounted.
 Drivers under the age of 19 are prohibited from using cell phones while driving at all, including hands-free mode.

 Massachusetts was the last state in the U.S. to allow a right on red.
 It is still prohibited in many intersections, so make sure to look for a sign before making a right on red.

-- There must be at least two seconds of space between your car and the car ahead of you.
+There must be at least two seconds of space between your car and the car ahead of you.

 Drivers must also stay at least three feet away from bicycle traffic.

 Jerry’s free app compares quotes from up to 45 different insurance companies for you in under a minute, helping you save as much money as possible without losing out on valuable coverage.